shihankanungo/shihankanungo.github.io/books.md

 These are the books I have read in 2025 (so far!) <br>

 ### Fiction
+- *Crime and Punishment* by Fyodor Dostoevsky.
+1866
 - *Siddhartha* by Herman Hesse.
 1922
 - *A Clockwork Orange* by Anthony Burgess.
 1962
 - *Love Story* by Erich Segal.
 1970